KenanY/tf2configs/README.md

 My personal TF2 configs.
 Think of them like dotfiles, but for Team Fortress 2.

-I play for recreational fun.
-Not competitively.
+I play for recreational fun, not competitively.
 If you're some professional TF2 player, some of these configs might not be for you.

 `C:\Program Files (x86)\Steam\steamapps\STEAMUSERNAME\team fortress 2\tf\cfg`